10 Wonderful Walks in Hawke’s Bay

 10. Cape Kidnappers

+[Update: This walk is currently closed – look for track updates on the Department of Conservation website].
 Cape Kidnappers is home to the world’s largest mainland gannet colony lodged over the cape’s cliff.
 The stunning site brings tourists from all over the world to witness this unique sight.
-Although it is more popular to reach the colony by land or air, it can also be reached by foot.
-The 8km track along the coast is an easy one, but make sure you time your walk with low tide.
+Although it is more popular to reach the colony by tractor tour, it can also be reached by foot.
+The 19km return walk along the beach is an easy one, but make sure you time your walk with low tide.

-Start: Start your walk from Clifton and check the tide’s time on Metservice
+Start: Start your walk from Clifton at the far end of the holiday park and check the tide’s time on Metservice